algebrot/foo-game/ReadMe.md

 The game was designed to be simply expandable by other developers.
 More details can be found in the Documentation file!

-Below is a sample of the gameplay:
+Below is a sample of gameplay:

 ![alt tag](https://github.com/algebrot/foo-game/blob/master/GamePlay.jpg)